 - MeasureToolbar—Tools for measuring geographic area or distance.

-- TableOfContents—A tree view that displays all layers contained in a map, optionally including legend information.
+- TableOfContents(Preview, WPF only)—A tree view that displays all layers contained in a map, optionally including legend information.

 The toolkit is an open source project maintained by the ArcGIS Runtime SDK for .NET team.
 You can include the toolkit in your project as a NuGet package or download the source code from the GitHub repository and build it locally.